yassine-cherni/ROS2-jazzy/README.md

 # ROS2-jazzy
-Mastering ROS2: A Beginner-Friendly Journey from Basics to Expertise By Yassine We'll teach you everything you need to know about ROS2, even if you've never programmed before.
+Mastering ROS2: A Beginner-Friendly Journey from Basics to Expertise By Yassine, We'll teach you everything you need to know about ROS2, even if you've never programmed before.
 ## prerequirement :
 Computer programming: We'll use Python, but a little bit of experience with any programming language will help.